macanepa/globant/README.md

 The ETL pipeline architecture consists of the following components:

 + **RDS**: MySQL in RDS serves as the target Database.
++ **AWS Glue**: AWS Glue is utilized for database connection and eventually for ETL job orchestration, and serverless extract, transform, load (ETL) capability used for storing AVRO backups dumps in S3.

 ## Environment Variables

 The following environment variables are required for configuring this architecture:

-- `TF_rds_username`: This variable represents the master username for accessing the target MySQL database.
+- `TF_VAR_rds_username`: This variable represents the master username for accessing the target MySQL database.
-- `TF_rds_password`: This variable contains the password for accessing the target MySQL database.
+- `TF_VAR_rds_password`: This variable contains the password for accessing the target MySQL database.
+- `TF_VAR_rds_database`: This variable contains the database named used for the MySQL database.

 ## Usage